Dynamically change vehicle properties in Android Automotive

 2025-01-17

-In Android Automotive, several vehicle parameters are abstracted by the Vehicle HAL and exposed via Vehicle Properties.
+In Android Automotive, Vehicle HAL abstracts parameters of the vehicle and handles them via Vehicle Properties.

-Examples of vehicle parameters include vehicle speed, doors opening, gear selection, and fuel level.
+These parameters include the vehicle speed, doors opening, gear selection, fuel level, and many more.
+VehiclePropertyIds includes a more detailed list.

-In a real vehicle, the Vehicle HAL continuously communicates with various vehicle sensors and ECUs to retrieve the value of these parameters and expose them to the Android apps.
+In a real vehicle, the Vehicle HAL continuously communicates with various vehicle sensors and ECUs to retrieve the value of these parameters.
+The Vehicle HAL exposes the retrieved values to Android apps.

-This allows you to mock the state of the vehicle in a simple way, which can be very useful in the context of automated tests.
+This approach allows mocking the state of the vehicle in a simple way.
+This approach can be useful in the context of automated tests.

 Using the gRPC client

-For this example, we have implemented a small gRPC client which is able to get and set the values of a subset of vehicle properties.
+For this example, a small gRPC client is able to get and set the values of a subset of vehicle properties.
 You can try it as follows:

 # Open the fuel door: